 To make sure this delivery option is the right fit for you, we will need you to demonstrate that you can meet the additional requirements below.

-Ask the supervisor to complete the online Workplace Supervisor and Facility Checklist: Workplace checklist
+Ask your supervisor to fill in the online workplace supervisor and facility checklist

 Courses are made up of a combination of both core and specialty units.
 In the Certificate III in Wildlife and Exhibited Animal Care qualification, you’ll need to successfully complete 16 units of competency, including 12 core and 4 speciality units.